 Beverley is the Fund’s Managing Partner.
 She chairs the investment committee, guides the investment strategy of CGF and leads fundraising.
+In 2023, Beverley was bestowed an OBE by His Majesty The King (Charles III) for services to Net Zero innovation.
 Beverley co-founded Carbon Limiting Technologies, a low-carbon business incubation consultancy, and was a founder and Vice President at Shell Technology Ventures where she was instrumental in defining Shell’s technology venturing strategic approach.
-She chairs BEIS Energy Entrepreneurs Fund commercial panel which has supported early stage, clean tech ventures with more than £72m of funding.
+Beverley is an independent member of the cross-government Net Zero Innovation Board chaired by Sir Patrick Vallance.

 Alasdair Greig is one of the Fund’s Investment Partners and sits on its investment committee.
 As a Director at Northstar Ventures, he leads the technology investment activity and is highly experienced at all aspects of the venture capital process.
 Before joining Northstar, Alasdair worked with The Cambridge Gateway Fund, an early stage technology and life sciences fund and earlier worked in Emerging Markets Credit Risk at CIBC World Markets Plc.